What’s the best way to relocate your belongings to Germany? We look at air, shipping, and road freight options for removals to Germany.

 Packing for shipping freight

 Packing rules vary from company to company, so factor this into your research and quotes.
 While most shipping companies offer a packing service at an extra cost, some only insure you if they pack your belongings themselves.
+Bear in mind that although you can use the eco-friendly options listed above, they need to be able to withstand choppy seas and adverse weather conditions.

 If you’re moving from the UK, you can also consider transporting your things via the Channel Tunnel and completing the move to Germany by road.